 B2 Cloud Storage:

 B2 is generic cloud storage.
-You can use it from any computer, any operating system or any cloud storage purpose.
+You can use it from any computer, on any operating system, for any cloud storage purpose.

 Service charges for B2 are variable based on the amount of data storage, bandwidth used, and transactions performed.
-The baseline cost for storage is $0.005/GByte/Month (half of one penny).
+For more information about B2 pricing please see here.

 B2 does not include any client software to interface with the storage.
 The storage is accessible via web GUI, API (with which third party software can integrate with, such as these: https://www.backblaze.com/b2/docs/integrations.html), or Command Line Tool (https://www.backblaze.com/b2/docs/quick_command_line.html)